 Pursuant to section 32 of the SAT Act, the Tribunal is generally not bound by the rules of evidence or procedures of the court.

-Generally speaking, pursuant to section 87 of the SAT Act, the Tribunal is a no-costs jurisdiction which means that it is expected that each party will bear their own costs.
+Generally speaking, pursuant to section 87 of the SAT Act, the Tribunal is a no-cost jurisdiction which means that it is expected that each party will bear their own costs.
 Further, pursuant to section 39 of the SAT Act, the parties are not entitled to be legally represented unless the Tribunal agrees to a party or parties being represented.

 Accordingly, the Tribunal attempts to create a more accessible and informal environment for the resolution of the disputes.

 Even so, it is still extremely important that any potential applicant or respondent ensures they are aware of their rights and obligations and ensures they advance or defend their case as best as possible.